How to Install iRedMail on Ubuntu 24.04?

 Make sure you have the following before you start the installation process –

-- An Ubuntu 24.04 server with at least 4GB RAM (more is better).
+- An Ubuntu 24.04 server with at least

-- Two DNS records that point to your server’s IP address.
-Example: mail.example.com and example.com.
+RAM (more is better). - Two DNS records that point to your server’s IP address.
+Example:

-- SSH access to your server (non-root user and sudo privileges).
+. - SSH access to your server (non-root user and sudo privileges).

-- Make sure port 25 (SMTP) is open.
-Some hosting providers block it, so you may need to request unblocking.
+(SMTP) is open.
+Some hosting providers block it, so you may need to request unblocking. - Run the latest updates on your server before proceeding.

-Step 1 – Set the Hostname
+Step 1 – Set Hostname

-=> First, you need to set a proper hostname for your server.
+- First, you need to set a proper hostname for your server.
 So, run the below command in the terminal –

 sudo hostnamectl set-hostname mail.example.com

-=> Now, open the hosts file to make sure your hostname is correctly set –
+- Now, open the hosts file to make sure your hostname is correctly set –

 sudo nano /etc/hosts

-=> Update the file (from 127.0.1.1 and 127.0.0.1) so it includes your mail domain.
+) so it includes your mail domain.

 Part of file: /etc/hosts 127.0.1.1 mail.example.com mail

-=> Check if the hostname is set correctly –
+- Check if the hostname is set correctly –

 hostname -f

-Step 2 – Download and Install iRedMail
+Step 2 – iRedMail Download and Install

-=> First, get the latest version of iRedMail.
+- First, get the latest version of iRedMail.
 The below command is for the 1.7.2 release (check out the latest version availability here).

 wget https://github.com/iredmail/iRedMail/archive/1.7.2.tar.gz

-=> Now, extract the downloaded file with the below command –
+- Now, extract the downloaded file with the below command –

 tar -xvf 1.7.2.tar.gz

-=> Move into the extracted directory –
+- Move into the extracted directory –

 cd iRedMail-1.7.2

-=> Next, run the installation script –
+- Next, run the installation script –

 sudo bash iRedMail.sh